 Election of Officers: The slate of nominees for a two-year term was approved at the February meeting: President Tom Vento, Vice President Travis Barnes, Secretary Kali Denault, and Treasurer Steve Meadows.
 They will join the three members of the Board of Directors: Chairman Al Lewis, Secretary Carol Curtiss and Member Sonya Sanders.

 Highlights of January 25, 2017 Meeting: Call to order by President Tom Vento.
 Attendance was over 50 neighbors and each attendee introduced themselves.
 Treasurer Jan Simpson reported 17 individual membership payments had been received by January 23rd and those are the eligible voters at the February annual meeting; individuals submitting annual membership dues after January 23rd have voting privileges 30 days after receipt of payment; account balance of $1331.05.
 Minutes of the October 26 meeting were approved.
 Officer Jason Brown explained his new assignment to our area which is in Zone 6.
 Discussion of crime, auto, home and garage burglaries.
 Attendees discussed the community wish list and prospective guest speakers; CAPT’s membership in the Tampa Homeowners, Association of Neighborhoods; nominations for and election of officers; using Survey Monkey to update the wish list; completion of Manhattan Avenue extension; traffic study; input on planned development; right turn lane from westbound Interbay to northbound West Shore Boulevard; and repair of bollards at the Spanish-American War Memorial Park.
-Minutes will be available at the February 22, 2017 meeting.

 Wish List: Condensed version of items CAPT has presented to City Councilmen Harry Cohen and Mike Suarez include but not limited to: